keystonejs/keystone/examples/NEW-EXAMPLES.md

 There are three types of example project:

 - Base Projects: We have two of these, a blog and a task manager.
 We don't need any more of these
-- Feature Examples: Each example project should be based on one of the base projects and should be a minimal example of how to use a specific feature.
+- Feature Projects: Should be built off a base, and be a minimal demonstration of how to use a specific feature.
-  They should only include what is needed to show off their specific feature, and should not become "kitchen sink" examples.
+  They should only include what is needed to show off the feature, and should not become "kitchen sink" demos.
-- Solution Examples: Each solution example is a complete project which demonstrates a complete solution, such as the e-commerce project.
+- Solution Projects: Should be a complete demonstration of a solution such as an e-commerce project.
-  These projects bring together a collection of features in a cohesive way.
+  These projects combine a collection of features in a cohesive way that makes sense for the use case.

 ### Feature Example steps